Normatica/designpatterns/README.md

 ## Factory Design Pattern
 #### What is it used for?
 The Factory is a creational pattern, which means that is used for creating/instantiating objects.
-There'll be may cases where you'll have some kind of superclass or interface and a lot of subclasses extending or implementing it.
+There'll be many cases where you'll have some kind of superclass or interface and a lot of subclasses extending or implementing it.
 Commonly, each of those subclasses have their own constructors, and the way to instantiate them is calling that subclass' constructor directly.
 The idea of the Factory pattern is using a common Factory method to instantiate every single type of object whose class descend directly from another superclass/interface, instead of having isolated constructors.
 Let's see an example:

 Let's say that we are creating an application for a fruit store.
 Every single fruit regardless which fruit it is, can me sold.
 Okey so now, we can actually start thinking of a Fruit superclass, or even a Fruit Interface, both allowing us to define the common method sell() that all the fruits should have.
 Let's write that:
 ```